rv-rmcgavin/fe-mentor-ip-locator/README.md

 - Based off my learnings and notes on the early process of my [Tip Splitter](https://github.com/rv-rmcgavin/fe-mentor-tip-calculator) project for [frontendmentor.io](https://frontendmentor.io), I created some base `.tsx` and `.ts` files and a bash script to get most of the standard work set up quickly.
 - My [setup.sh](https://gist.github.com/rv-rmcgavin/7ec4e5b3dcc0dbda30c343e5fcfdff3f) shell script.
 It can be pretty easily adapted to any flow.
 - Set up theme, fonts, and any other global styles based on [style-guide.md](./style-guide.md)
+- I've outlined Inputs & Outputs below separately.
+Now knowing those, I think the best approach will be a mock up to mostly achieve the mobile design.

+- Inputs & Outputs
+  - Input:
+    - ip address
+      - This can be typed in an input by the user
+      - This should be automatically taken from the user upon load.
+I intend to solve this last.
+  - Output
+    - IP Address
+    - Location
+    - Timezone
+    - ISP Name
+    - A map

 ### Built with